kubernetes/enhancements/keps/sig-api-machinery/5504-comparable-resource-version/README.md

 client as well, particularly the ability to consume the resource version as an integer, and the ability to compare resource versions to each other for more than equality.
-Clients can use the new semantics in order to determine the relative order of two different resource versions for the same type.
+Clients can use the new semantics in order to determine the relative order of two different resource versions from the same resource.

 ## Motivation